China rejects complaints about its navy patrols by Japan

 The Chinese actions were unusual and one false step could lead to a dangerous situation, Japanese Defense Minister Itsunori Onoder said Tuesday.

-The Japanese call the uninhabited islands the Senkakus.
+The Japanese call the small, uninhabited islands the Senkakus.
 Near them are important shipping lanes, rich fishing grounds and possible oil deposits.

 In another show of force, China’s navy conducted drills in the South China Sea over the weekend, the state-run Xinhua news agency reported.